About the Prudential Committee

 _________________________________________________________________

-The Cotuit Elementary School Property Project — An Update
+Tracking Progress on the Cotuit Elementary School Property Project

 On August 15, 2023, the Prudential Committee and the Fire and Water Commissioners met with interested residents at Freedom Hall to present and invite input regarding possible uses of the property and on funding/financing proposals.
 Below is a list of some of the presented alternatives and considerations, along with other relevant background information.